maier/nad/README.md

 }
 ```

-* `servers` - array of objects - is the same as the StatsD servers list.
+* `servers` - array of objects - is the same as the StatsD servers list
-* `flush_interval` - milliseconds - is the same as the StatsD flushInterval.
+* `flush_interval` - milliseconds - is the same as the StatsD flushInterval
-* `group_check_id` - /^[0-9]+$/ - the ID (numeric portion of CID) for the group check, default is to retrieve from COSI installation.
+* `group_check_id` - /^[0-9]+$/ - the ID (numeric portion of CID) for the group check, default is to retrieve from COSI installation
-* `group_key` - string - metrics prefixed with this key will be sent to the group check (if enabled).
+* `group_key` - string - metrics prefixed with this key will be sent to the group check (if enabled)
 * `host_key` - string - metrics prefixed with this key will be sent to NAD.
-Show up in Circonus in the host check.
+Show up in Circonus in the host check
-* `host_category` - string - the category to hold the host metrics e.g. with the default host_category of 'statsd', a metric named 'my_metric' would appear in Circonus as 'statsd\`my_metric'.
+* `host_category` - string - the category to hold the host metrics e.g. with the default host_category of 'statsd', a metric named 'my_metric' would appear in Circonus as 'statsd\`my_metric'
-* `send_process_stats` - boolean - send nad-statsd module's processing statistics.
+* `send_process_stats` - boolean - send nad-statsd module's processing statistics

 ## <a name="statsd_group">Group metrics</a>